minisbett/ultimate-osu-server-switcher/README.md

 3. Create an issue with the label "server request" or create a pull request. we would prefer if you would create an issue rather than creating a pull request.
 This will take the work off your hands and help us make our structure work better.

+# Get your server featured

+To expand the switcher and to gain popularity, partnerships are welcome!

+If you and your private server want to help us please DM us on Discord!

+minisbett.#0001

+We will offer a feature icon before your server name in the switcher and your server will be put to the top of the list.
+In return for that we want you to offer our switcher as a second option on your switcher's download site.

+More details can be discussed on Discord.

 # In-deep explination